Learn DynamoDB

 How to Query DynamoDB in Descending Order

-Sorting DynamoDB on a Changing (Mutable) Attribute
+Sorting DynamoDB on a Changing Attribute

 Zero-Padding Sort Keys in DynamoDB